EncyclopediaRed/btcamp-87826/content/support.md

           Blacksburg, VA 24061
       - question: What is your return policy?
+        answer: >
+          We’ll accept return requests for items that are unopened, unused, with the original tags still intact.
+The product(s) must be in their original packaging, if applicable, in the same condition it was received.

+          We do not accept opened items.

+          If you wish to return your item, we must receive your request within **30 days** of the date you received your item.

+          Once we receive your returned item, our team will review your request and inspect the item.
+We will send you an email to confirm that we’ve received your item and are processing your request.
+We’ll follow up with another email once the request has been processed to let you know if your return was approved.

+          If approved, the money will be refunded to your original method of payment within two weeks.
+All payment companies are different in the amount of time it takes to confirm a payment, so it will likely take a minimum of a few days for the refund to show up in your bank statement.
       - question: How long will my tent last?
         answer: >-
           Etiam facilisis lacus nec pretium lobortis.
 Praesent dapibus justo non